siraisisatoru/next-markdown-template/README.md

 To extend the idea of rendering markdown files in React which may be useful in some cases in general while no existing template is available for this, this project has been produced.

-This project was built on Vite and Reactjs.
-The page was decorated with Tailwind CSS and Daisyui.
+This project was built on Nextjs and decorated with Tailwind CSS and Daisyui.

 # Live Demo

-The under-developing demo is hosted on Google Firebase and can be accessed here [https://next-markdown-demo.vercel.app/](https://next-markdown-demo.vercel.app/)
+The under-developing demo is hosted on Vercel and can be accessed here [https://next-markdown-demo.vercel.app/](https://next-markdown-demo.vercel.app/)

 -   [x] Frontpage [https://next-markdown-demo.vercel.app/](https://next-markdown-demo.vercel.app/)
 -   [x] Markdown render samples [https://next-markdown-demo.vercel.app/Website%20page/Cheatsheet](https://next-markdown-demo.vercel.app/Website%20page/Cheatsheet)
--   [x] Page from markdown files
+-   [x] Page from markdown files (require login with github)
     -   [https://next-markdown-demo.vercel.app/coding_notes/algorithm_c](https://next-markdown-demo.vercel.app/coding_notes/algorithm_c)
     -   [https://next-markdown-demo.vercel.app/coding_notes/python_tutorials/python](https://next-markdown-demo.vercel.app/coding_notes/python_tutorials/python)